 Chapter 86 of the NRS identifies the exceptions to these rules.
 NRS 86.361 states that a person acts as a limited-liability company without authority to do so is jointly and severally liable for all debts and liabilities of the company.
 NRS 86.371 recognizes an exception if it is written in the articles of organization or an agreement signed by the member.
-NRS 86.376 also provides an exception if a person acts as the alter ego of company.
+NRS 86.376 also provides an exception if a person 1 2 acts as the alter ego of company.

-None of these exceptions apply here.
+3 None of these exceptions apply here.
 Mr. Fiore leased the subject Lamborghini Aventador to SpeedVegas in his capacity as a member of the SpeedVegas LLC, and was authorized to do so.
-See Fiore Affidavit, ¶ 8.
+See Fiore 4 5 Affidavit, ¶ 8.
 Mr. Fiore has never waived the protection from individual liability provided by NRS Chapter 86 for the debts or liabilities of SpeedVegas in any written instrument.
 Id., ¶ 9.
-Plaintiffs have not alleged that Mr. Fiore was acting as the alter ego of SpeedVegas and no facts have been produced showing this.
+Plaintiffs have not 6 7 alleged that Mr. Fiore was acting as the alter ego of SpeedVegas and no facts have been produced showing 8 this.

-In summary, under NRS Chapter 86, Mr. Fiore is protected from individual liability as a member of SpeedVegas LLC and is not a proper party in these proceeding.
-No exceptions to these well-established rules are present in this matter and the causes of action for negligence, products liability, vicarious liability and wrongful death should be summarily adjudicated in Mr. Fiore's favor and against the plaintiffs.
+9 In summary, under NRS Chapter 86, Mr. Fiore is protected from individual liability as a member 10 of SpeedVegas LLC and is not a proper party in these proceeding.
+No exceptions to these well-established rules are present in this matter and the causes of action for wrongful death, negligence, negligent 11 entrustment, negligent products liability, and strict products liability should be summarily adjudicated in 12 13 Mr. Fiore's favor and against the plaintiffs.